List of historical markers of the Philippines in Cagayan Valley

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in Cagayan Valley (Region II) is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

-This article lists thirty-six (36) markers from the Region of Cagayan Valley.
+This article lists 37 markers from the Cagayan Valley region.

 Batanes

-This article lists twelve (12) markers from the Province of Batanes.
+This table lists twelve markers from the province of Batanes.